 - Parts of the brain, adrenal glands, and inner ear

-What are the Types of Melanin in our Body?
+Types of Melanin in Body

 Overall, three types of melanin in the body contribute color to different body parts.
 Let’s take a look at them:

-- Eumelanin: There are two types of Eumelanin produced by melanocytes: brown-colored and black-colored.
+There are two types of Eumelanin produced by melanocytes: brown-colored and black-colored.
 People with brown or black hair have different amounts of brown and black melanin.

-- Neuromelanin: This type of melanin majorly controls the color of neurons.
+This type of melanin majorly controls the color of neurons.

-- Pheomelanin: This type of melanin provides colors to the pinkish parts of the body, such as lips or nails.
+This type of melanin provides colors to the pinkish parts of the body, such as lips or nails.

-What causes Increased Melanin Levels?
+What Causes Increased Melanin Levels?

 While prolonged exposure to the Sun is a widely famous cause, there are other reasons to blame for excess melanin levels.
 Some of the other factors that lead to an increase in the production of skin pigmentation (melanin) are: